Bringing the principles of learning through experience into our community.

 By designing unique initiatives around the educational objectives and developmental needs of each partnership, we work closely with our collaborators to empower all our students to discover who they are and what they can achieve.

-Portland Schools Program
+Public Schools Program

 The Pinnacle Program is more than an Outward Bound wilderness course – it provides long-term support for youth historically excluded from outdoor education and leadership opportunities.
 Students go on a life-changing Outward Bound course, free of tuition, allowing them to step outside their comfort zone – physically and mentally – and see what they are capable of achieving.